KC-7/ai-art-site/README.md

 - Link to the custom domain
 - Set up authorisation token

-**On Gitpod:**
+**On GitPod:**

 - In the terminal login to Heroku by entering the following: heroku login -i
-- Enter your Heroku Login details and use the heroku authorisation token as the password - your heroku password or code from authenticaor will not work.
+- Enter your Heroku Login details and use the Heroku authorisation token as the password - your Heroku password or code from authenticator will not work.

 **On NameCheap:**